hnaderi/edomata/docs/tutorials/0_getting_started.md

 }
 ```

-1. `.decide` is an extension method from edomata syntax that helps with deciding and transitioning to new state which I'll describe below
+1. `.decide` is an extension method from Edomata syntax that helps with deciding and transitioning to a new state which I'll describe below
-2. `.validate` ensures that after applying decision events, we will end up in an `Open` state, and will returns `Open` instead of simply `Account`
+2. `.validate` ensures that after applying decision events, we will end up in an `Open` state, and will return `Open` instead of simply `Account`
-3. `.perform` like `.decide` takes a decision as argument, an runs the decision on current state to return new state, it is basically a helper for folding to let you reuse `transition` and not repeating yourself
+3. `.perform` like `.decide` takes a decision as an argument, and runs the decision on the current state to return new state, it is basically a helper for folding to let you reuse `transition` and not repeating yourself
 4. `Decision` can be converted `.toValidated`, `.toOption` or `.toEither`.
 5. as functional data structures are composable, you can extract common use cases like validations.